-allowing cardholders to automatically donate with each transaction when spending abroad
+Currensea's new charity debit card allows cardholders to automatically donate with each transaction when they spending abroad

-~ Currensea, which offers the UK’s first direct debit travel card, launches its ‘powered-by’ programme, providing charities with custom branded cards and allowing members to convert the savings made on foreign exchange charges into donations.~ Currensea offers access to the best rates of 0-0.5% above the FX rate, compared to the average 3.25% charged by banks per transaction abroad – saving people at least 85% in fees.
+~ Currensea, the UK’s best rated travel debit card, launches its ‘powered-by’ programme, providing charities with custom branded debit cards and allowing members to convert the savings made on foreign exchange charges into donations.~ Currensea offers access to the best rates of 0-0.5% above the FX rate, compared to the average 3.25% charged by banks per transaction abroad – saving people at least 85% in fees.

 29th November 2021: Currensea, which has created the UK’s first direct debit travel card saving users at least 85% on overseas transaction fees, has launched its unique ‘powered by’ programme, allowing travellers to convert these savings into charity donations.

-Currensea allows its users to access the best foreign exchange (FX) rates at only 0% to 0.5% above the FX base rate.
-With banks charging on average 3.25% per transaction abroad, Currensea saves at least 85% on every transaction abroad by cutting out the normal high-street bank fees.
+Currensea allows its users to access the best foreign exchange rates at only 0% to 0.5% above the FX base rate.
+With banks charging on average 3.25% per transaction abroad, Currensea's travel debit card saves at least 85% on every transaction abroad by cutting out the normal high-street bank fees.

 James Lynn, Co-Founder, Currensea, comments: “Our ‘powered-by’ offering provides people with more choice on where their hard-earned money goes.
 Rather than being hit by unexpected fees – an average of 3.25% per transaction – people have a choice; they can either benefit from the full savings of at least 85% or automatically donate to the causes that mean the most to them.
 Rather than lining the pockets of banks, people can now save money on holiday as well as donate to their chosen charity.
 This partnership with the Cameron Bespolka Trust allows us to help travellers benefit from a new way to give back.”